Table of Contents

 - On the Conclusion Screen, summarize the assessment of the newborn and family in the Actions Taken Summary Section.
 The Actions Taken Summary should include the conclusion template identified below.

-- Completion of the Newborn Crisis Assessment Tool (NCAT) in FACES, including a Plan of Safe Care if necessary;
+- Completion of the Newborn Crisis Assessment Tool (NCAT) with the parent/caregiver, including a Plan of Safe Care if necessary;

 Staff shall utilize the following completed template in the conclusion summary in FACES: